Learn More About Online BIM Training

 What VDCI Offers

-All students who enroll in a VDCI course can be confident that they will be receiving high-quality, career-focused education that has been thoroughly vetted and received the highest level of accreditation available.
+All students who enroll in a VDCI course can be confident that they will be receiving high-quality, career-focused education that has been thoroughly vetted and has received the highest level of accreditation available.
 These courses are self-directed and offer students a great deal of flexibility in deciding how and when they will approach their design training.
 However, unlike more traditional on-demand courses, VDCI’s self-paced programs still provide enrollees with the support and assistance they need through individual mentoring and coaching sessions and open lines of communication with experts in a given field.
 This means that you won’t have to worry about getting lost or feeling helpless if you run into an aspect of the training that confuses or gives you problems.
-With this level of support, you can be confident that your training will be productive and successful, while still remaining flexible enough to work at the pace that is best for you.
+With this level of support, you can be confident that your training will be productive and successful, while remaining flexible enough to work at the pace that is best for you.

 The training offered by VDCI is accredited, career-focused training, meaning that all of your lessons will focus on the kinds of professional skills that you can expect to utilize as a part of your regular work responsibilities.
 This means that you can be confident that, upon completing your training, you’ll be ready to enter the job market with a competitive understanding of the essential foundational skills that employers are looking for.
 In addition, VDCI provides job placement support for students looking to start a new career in the industry.
 This will help students feel confident in the quality of the training and the degree to which VDCI believes in the work that they do as an educational service provider.